 - Here are some pointers for going near to the stage for a spectacular headlining performance.

-Music festivals provide the opportunity to see many massive artists give impressive live performances, all in just one day.
-But, for many festival goers, A-list headliners are the main attraction.
+Music festivals provide the chance to see several major musicians deliver spectacular live performances in a single day.
+However, for many festival goers, A-list headliners are the main attraction.

 Billie Eilish, for example, stole the night as the Friday headliner at this year’s Governors Ball in Queens, New York.

 Fans in the rear can view the performance thanks to large screens placed up on each side of the stage.

 On her “Happier Than Ever” tour, she will return to New York City in February for two sold-out shows.
 Online, general-admission pit seats for any event at Madison Square Garden are priced for more than $300.
 The cheapest seats at the venue’s top are presently approximately $170.

 A one-day ticket to Gov Ball, on the other hand, costs just $130 plus service fees.

 This weekend, Gov Ball continues with headliners J Balvin and A$AP Rocky on Saturday and Post Malone on Sunday.

 Other upcoming festivals include Rolling Loud, which will take place at the same location as Coachella and will include headliners 50 Cent, Travis Scott, and J Cole; Austin City Limits in Texas, which will feature Eilish, Miley Cyrus, Tyler, the Creator, and others; and Coachella, which will return in 2022.

 If you’re determined to be in the front row for a headliner, consider the following advice from a festival veteran.